bravib/rbm-mhc/README.md

 express or implied.
 In no event shall the author or contributors be liable for any damage arising out of the use of this software.

-The publication of research using this software, modified or not, must include appropriate citations to: Bravi et al. [reference to define]
+The publication of research using this software, modified or not, must include appropriate citations to: Bravi et al. Cell Systems 2021 https://www.sciencedirect.com/science/article/pii/S2405471220304567

 ## Download and Install the packages ##